 Best Time to Buy

-A detailed study by CheapAir.com (updated in 2018) indicates that the average prime booking time is 70 days before your departure.
+A detailed study by CheapAir.com (updated in 2024) indicates that the best day to book your flight is 42 days before your desired departure date.
 They have looked at the seasonality of booking to give you more detailed booking window recommendations.
-As we’ve already mentioned, CheapAir also has a tool to check the trends of flight fares that you can find here: When to Buy Flights tool from CheapAir.com.

-If you are having a difficult time deciding on when to purchase your airline tickets, one trick we use is to go directly to the airline’s website and view available seats for the specific flights and dates we want.
+If you are having difficulty deciding on when to purchase your airline tickets, one trick we use is to go directly to the airline’s website and view available seats for the specific flights and dates we want.
 If the plane looks full, it’s unlikely that fares will be discounted.
-If there are lots of available seats, there’s a descent chance that fares may be coming down.
+If there are lots of available seats, there’s a chance that fares may be coming down.

 When you see exceptionally low airfare, be sure to read the fine print before you get excited.
-Airlines will try to hook you in with a fly to Hawaii for $379.
-At first, that sounds great, but what they don’t tell you is that the fare is one-way based on round-trip travel and taxes and fees are an additional charge.
-So the flights to Hawaii that you thought were $379 are going to end up costing over $800 – not exactly the deal you were expecting from the glitzy ad.
+Airlines will try to hook you in with a fly to Hawaii for $100.
+At first, that sounds great, but what they don’t tell you is that the fare is one-way and based on round-trip travel.

 Cheapest Isn’t Always Best